egehanemre/BootcampProject/README.md

 - **How to complete points**: We have a total of 40 points worth of backlog that need to be completed throughout the project.
 In first sprint we finished 13 story point worth of content.
 When divided into 3 sprints, it was decided that the second sprint should have 14 points.

-**Daily Scrum**: Our Daily Scrum meetings were held on Discord but we decide to do sprints on text format and only have meetings when important stuff happens.
+- **Daily Scrum**: Our Daily Scrum meetings were held on Discord but we decide to do sprints on text format and only have meetings when important stuff happens.
 Examples of Daily Scrum meetings are shared below:

 ![image](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/Meetings2.PNG)
 ![image](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/dagilimlar.PNG)

--**Sprint Review**: Since our other members were not active during the sprint, we only had 2 people working on the project for this sprint, we drew most of our card and element sprites, connected them to game through code to create scriptable cards, turn system, combat manager, map algorithm, enemy ai etc. game is in playable state but needs adjustments to establish a DEMO version.
+- **Sprint Review**: Since our other members were not active during the sprint, we only had 2 people working on the project for this sprint, we drew most of our card and element sprites, connected them to game through code to create scriptable cards, turn system, combat manager, map algorithm, enemy ai etc. game is in playable state but needs adjustments to establish a DEMO version.

 - **Sprint Retrospective:**
 - Team and Role Management: Two members were mostly inactive for the entire sprint, they failed to establish task given to them even when those were considered easier tasks, One member had to do others tasks to meet the requirements for the sprint by overworking himself.
 Artist and Programmer done their part.

 - **Sprint board update**:

   ![Backlog 2](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/Miro2.PNG)

 - **State of the game**:

   ![Screenshot 1](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/CurrentGameState.PNG)
   ![Screenshot 2](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/PathAlgorithm.jpg)
   ![Screenshot 3](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/CardsTexts.jpg)
   ![Screenshot 4](https://github.com/egehanemre/BootcampProject/blob/main/Sprint/elementler_ortal.png)

-  ## Sprint 1
+  ## Sprint 3

 - **Estimated Points to Complete in the Sprint**: 13 Points

 - **How to complete points**: We have a total backlog of 40 points to complete throughout the project.
 We completed 13 story points worth of content in the first sprint and 14 story points worth of content in the second sprint.
 When divided into 3 sprints, it was decided that the third sprint should have 14 points.

 - **Daily Scrum**: In the previous sprint, we decided to hold our daily scrum meetings in text format on Discord and only meet when important things happened, we continued this.
 Examples of daily scrum meetings are shared below:

+- **Sprint board update**:

+- **Sprint Review:** We focused on completing the art and structuring the interface.
+While doing this, we added the animations and audio files.
+Finally, we fixed the bugs, made the necessary adjustments and finished the game.

+- **Final visuals of the game:**